-The buddy program is valued by both students and staff and is therefore highly successful.
-The sessions are eagerly anticipated by both the Preps and Year 4 students.
+Our buddy program is valued by both students and staff and is therefore highly successful.
+The sessions are eagerly anticipated by both the Foundation and Year 5 students alike.

 Chaplains support the emotional wellbeing of students by providing pastoral care services and strategies that support the emotional wellbeing of the broader school community.
 They work closely with wellbeing and allied health staff in schools to support students and their educational outcomes, staff, families and the wider school community.

-The Chaplaincy Program is in its twelfth year at Baxter Primary School.
-I have been privileged to be the Chaplain throughout this year.
+I have been privileged to be the Chaplain at Baxter Primary School this year.
 It is a real honor to work in such a caring supportive school environment.

-It is important to understand that Chaplaincy, whilst is financially and practically supported by Baxter Primary School and Access Ministries, it is not a religious based program.
+It is important to understand that Chaplaincy, whilst is financially and practically supported by Baxter Primary School and Korus Connect, it is not a religious based program.
 The main focus is on the wellbeing and welfare of the children, parents and teachers within the school and the wider communities connected to the school.
 A Chaplain is available to address a variety of issues, concerns and critical incidents as they arise.

 The Chaplaincy program aims to meet the needs of the students and their families through using a holistic approach caring for their emotional, physical, social and mental wellbeing.
-Over the years I have been a Chaplain my role is to provide a safe, secure environment where all members of the school community can access me on a one to one capacity exploring strategies and resolutions with me to build a stronger level of resilience and a clearer perspective on the next positive steps to take to improve their circumstances.
+As a Chaplain, my role is to provide a safe, secure environment where all members of the school community can access me on a one to one capacity.
+Together we explore strategies and resolutions to build a stronger level of resilience and a clearer perspective on the next positive steps to take to improve their circumstances.